Check out the full details below.

 Tax-Free Savings

 One of the main advantages of the Lifetime ISA is that it allows you to save money in a tax-free account.
-You don’t have to pay tax or national insurance on your contributions or any interest earned on your savings.
+You don’t have to pay tax on the interest earned in a cash Lifetime ISA or on the returns you receive in an investment Lifetime ISA.

 This makes it a great option for those looking to grow their money over the long-term without having to worry about paying taxes on their profits.